-Prerequisites: DRE 098 or appropriate placement test score.
-Corequisites: DRE 099 may be required.
+Prerequisites: ENG 002.
+Corequisites: ENG 011 may be required.
 Consult the Advising Center for more information.

-ENG 112 - Writing/Research in the Discp(Coll/Tran)
+ENG 112 - Writing/Research in the Disciplines

 This course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented writing and research projects.
 Upon completion, students should be able to evaluate and synthesize information from primary and secondary sources using documentation appropriate to various disciplines.